• About me

 Tags

-autobiography, Daniel Gilbert, Lucretius, Martha Nussbaum, Pali suttas, Paul of Tarsus, Śāntideva
+autobiography, Daniel Gilbert, Lucretius, Martha C. Nussbaum, New Testament, Pali suttas, Śāntideva

 I’ll begin with happy news: I’m engaged!
 This weekend I proposed to my beloved Caitlin, and I’m delighted to say she accepted.